 Which is Better Invisalign or Braces Highlands Ranch, CO

-At Colorado Precision Dentistry and Orthodontics, we understand the important role that orthodontics can play in creating a healthy and beautiful smile.
+At Colorado Precision Dentistry, we understand the important role that orthodontics can play in creating a healthy and beautiful smile.
 If you or your teen has crooked teeth, overly crowded teeth, an underbite or an overbite, correcting these challenges can prolong the lifespan of natural teeth by helping them to remain in good condition.
 Both Invisalign® and braces can do so by applying pressure to the teeth or by working in combination with other orthodontic measures like spacers.
 When determining which is better, Invisalign® or braces, you must really evaluate your lifestyle and determine which solution will work within it.
 From a day-to-day perspective, patients prefer Invisalign® due to the flexibility that it provides.
 If you live in the Highlands Ranch area and throughout Colorado and beyond, we encourage you to schedule an examination so that we can determine the best way to proceed with straightening your teeth.
 You can do so by calling (303) 481-0565.